Leonhard26/final-project/readme.md

-﻿# Understanding AirBnB prices in Seattle
+﻿# Sparkify - Insights into churn prediction
 ## Table of Content

  1. Libraries used